-In the last 10 years, the Internet has changed in several fundamental ways, some of which include volume of users and use time, types of devices connected, and mission-criticality of usage patterns.
+In the last 10 years, the Internet has changed in several fundamental ways, some of which include the volume of users and use time, types of devices connected, and mission-criticality of usage patterns.
 A decade ago, the smartphone market was still sans-iPhone, and without any viable mobile app ecosystems.
 The explosion of mobile users was spurred on by the emergence of inexpensive, highly personalized software for smartphones, as well as an ever-broadening variety of inexpensive devices running Google’s Android mobile operating system.
-Just a few years ago, Internet use was still primarily conducted on the desktop/laptop; today, the opposite is true – 60% of Internet use now originates from mobile devices worldwide.
+Just a few years ago, Internet use was still primarily conducted on the desktop/laptop; today, the opposite is true – 60% of Internet users now originates from mobile devices worldwide.

 For Internet consumers, the outlook is bright: the price of connectivity will continue to plunge as cloud infrastructures drive telecommunication overhead costs down.
 Just as VoIP has disrupted the cost structure of telecommunication services forever, further technological disruptions down the line will result in higher quality services becoming accessible and available to more users at a lower cost.

-This falls directly in line with our goal at Distributel: to provide the best High Speed Internet service at a fair price, allowing more people to get online and access the content and services they love.
+This falls directly in line with our goal at Distributel: to provide the best High-Speed Internet service at a fair price, allowing more people to get online and access the content and services they love.

 Distributel is a modern, independent service provider that offers the best range of services, ensuring we deliver the right technology to the right address every time.
 With almost 30 years of experience providing telecommunications services to Canadians, Distributel offers a unique consultative approach to the service we offer.
-We aim to always provide the service that is the ultimate connectivity solution for each individual customer, at preferential pricing vs. the carriers, for value that is best in class.
-Distributel offers the best overall value in the industry, delivered through a combination of service quality, range of offered plans, network infrastructure investment and price.
+We aim to always provide the service that is the ultimate connectivity solution for each individual customer, at preferential pricing vs. the carriers, for the value that is best in class.
+Distributel offers the best overall value in the industry, delivered through a combination of service quality, a range of offered plans, network infrastructure investment and price.